illumos/docs/docs/developers/multibug.md

 !!! warning ""
 		Bob: While you were patiently waiting, other changes were put into upstream Mercurial.
-These changes have to be pulled and merged (to tip) before Mecurial would allow you to push (assuming you were authorized).
+These changes have to be pulled and merged (to tip) before Mercurial would allow you to push (assuming you were authorized).
 If files you edited have been updated over time, it would be polite to pull, merge with those changes, re-test, and if they are significant to your work, re-request a